HITECHCRIME/HC_SG143_Getem_Snitch/README.md

 get'em snitch

 SNITCH
-rich
-bitch
-brood bitch
+brood bitch brood bitch
-flinch
+suppress the flinch
-glitch
+such a glitch
 hitch
 itch
-niche
-pitch
-switch
-toggle switch
-twitch
-witch
-bewitch
-chain stitch
-enrich
-perfect miss
-bridge
-ridge
-get
+trick is not to care about a diss get in tha niche don't change your pitch switch'em up (before) yaaaaa toggle the switch no twitch zone approaching blessed by a witch bewitched in trance coz your chain got a chain stitch enrich perfect miss bridge ridge get rich bitch

 GET'EM
 betting